13 Sentinels: Aegis Rim: Plot

 In 1985 Japan, Kurabe, Fuyusaka, and Amiguchi experience shared dreams, either of themselves fighting previous wars against the Kaiju or of what appear to be older versions of themselves in the future.
 They are later seen by Morimura, who Kurabe learns is administering an unknown medication to some students; Kurabe is referred to in Morimura's notes as "Juro Izumi", an identity he cannot remember.
 Takamiya is blackmailed by SIU member Ida into monitoring students at Sakura High School.
 Takamiya's friend Minami finds a robot called BJ; assumed to be an alien, BJ is an AI robot from 2105 searching for its Sentinel.
 Yakushiji, from 2025, is approached by Fluffy, who says he can bring back "Izumi" if she shoots select people with a special gun.
 Gouto and Shinonome both work for the SIU, recruiting Kisaragi from 2025 after the Deimos attack her time period.
 At a later point, an amnesiac Sekigahara wakes up next to the murdered Morimura, ending up pursued by SIU operatives.
 In 1945; Miura and his little sister Chihiro live with Tamao Kurabe, and are friends with Hijiyama and newcomer "Kiriko Douji", later revealed to be the cross-dressing Okino.
 Shortly after Okino takes Hijiyama to 1985, the Deimos attack 1945.
 Tamao vanishes upon being "killed", Gouto kidnaps Chihiro, and Miura accidentally travels to 1985 using a Sentinel.
 Each playable character has dedicated intertwining story arcs, revealing more about individual pieces of the plot.

 It is gradually revealed that rather than time periods, the protagonists inhabit five different areas, or "Sectors", which replicate a specific era.
-In the real-world 2188, a nanomachine virus ravaged the Earth, leaving only fifteen survivors; the thirteen protagonists, as well as Okino and Tamao.
+In the real-world 2188, a nanomachine virus ravaged the Earth, leaving only fifteen survivors in a space colony; the thirteen protagonists, as well as Okino and Tamao.
 The survivors initiated Project Ark, sending their DNA and records of their history to a new planet where they would restart humanity.
-The events of the game are happening on a distant terraformed planet and the simulation housing and training their minds is otherwise populated by human-like AIs.
+The events of the game are happening in the far future on a distant terraformed planet and the simulation housing and training their minds is otherwise populated by human-like AIs.
 Project Ark and its population are managed by Universal Control, an AI which erases inconsistencies and falsifies information to preserve the simulation.
 The 2188 Shinonome, disillusioned with humanity, secretly implemented the Deimos Code; this would cause Shikishima, a mega-corporation that exists in all Sectors, to produce the Deimos.
 Once the Deimos invades all five Sectors, the simulation resets to sixteen years prior to protect Universal Control, with the fifteen humans losing their memories of the events, trapping them in an endless loop.
 Some characters survive loops with their memories intact using "Sector 0", a non-spatial area at the system's core.